ProbablyClem/utoipauto/README.md

 you can add several paths by separating them with a coma ",".

-### Import from filename
+### Import from src folder

+If no path is specified, the macro will automatically scan the `src` folder and add all the methods carrying the `#[utoipa::path(...)]` macro.
-Here's an example of how to add all the methods contained in the test_controller and test2_controller modules. you can also combine automatic and manual addition, as here we've added a method manually to the documentation "other_controller::get_users".
+Here's an example of how to add all the methods contained in the rest module.

 ```rust
 ...